catalystshift/beginner-guide-PSO2/docs/index.md

 - Provide in-depth information on how to play your class(es).
 - Help you determine your end-game gear and augments and what your end-game even is.
 End-game is somewhat loosely defined in PSO2 as you will see in the relevant section below.

-  ~written by user adventus on Discord(Phantasy Star Fleet) (written on the assumption that no money is intended to be spent on the game.
+ Written by user adventus on Discord(Phantasy Star Fleet), player ID Equanimity on PSO2 Ship 4.
+(written on the assumption that no money is intended to be spent on the game.
 You can doe, how else you gunna fashun competitively?
 Fashun endgame.
 For quite a few folks.
 Also getting that one more mag.
 Sexay.)